clsferguson/pi_spooky_video/README.md

 * Waits for a button press to start.

 ### 🖲 Button trigger (GPIO)
-* Uses gpiozero.Button on BCM pin 18 (or BCM 24 if physical pin 18).
+* Uses gpiozero.Button on BCM pin 24 (physical pin 18).
 * Internal pull-up enabled, so wiring is simple (button between pin and GND).
 * Button press → unpauses playback from the first frame.